i-doit/knowledge-base/docs/en/user-authentication-and-management/index.md

 # User Authentication and Management

-In this chapter we will provide informations about the user athentication for i-doit.
+In this chapter we will provide informations about the user authentication for i-doit.

 - [Bultin Authentication](./builtin-authentication/index.md)
 - [Authentication with LDAP](./ldap-directory/index.md)